evgenyneu/evgenii.com/blog/_posts/2016-01-16-solar-system-with-proportional-distances.md

 ---
 layout: blog_post
 comments: true
-title: "The Solar System with proportional distances"
+title: "A picture of the Solar System with proportional distances"
 meta_description: "This is a picture of Solar System that shows proportional distances between planets and other objects."
 tags: science
 ---